[HISTORY: Adopted by the Borough Council of the Borough of Seaside Heights 2-19-1997 by Ord. No. 97-1. Amendments noted where applicable.]

 [Added 5-20-1998 by Ord.
 No. 98-13]

-Holders of retail food establishment licenses and whose businesses are operated on the Boulevard in that section of the Boulevard bordered by Sheridan Avenue on the north and Porter Avenue on the south may provide outdoor sidewalk accordance with the standards adopted by resolution of the Mayor and Council.
+Holders of retail food establishment licenses and whose businesses are operated on the Boulevard in that section of the Boulevard bordered by Sheridan Avenue on the north and Porter Avenue on the south may provide outdoor sidewalk seating in accordance with the standards adopted by resolution of the Mayor and Council.
 A copy of such standards may be obtained in the Borough Clerk's office.
 No outdoor sidewalk seating in seating area shall extend closer to the street than 11 feet from the curbline.
 Failure to maintain the outdoor seating area in accordance with the eleven-foot setback from the curbline and the standards adopted by the Mayor and Council shall subject the license holder to the violations and penalties set forth in this chapter.

 Any person violating or failing to comply with any other provision of this article shall, upon conviction thereof, be punishable by a fine of no less than $100 and no more than $1,000, by imprisonment not to exceed 90 days or by community service of not more than 90 days or any combination of fine, imprisonment and community service, as determined in the discretion of the Municipal Court Judge.
 The continuation of such violation for each successive day shall constitute a separate offense, and the person or persons allowing or permitting the continuation of the violation may be punished as provided above for each separate offense.